 ENG4474 – The Nature of the Beast in American Literature

-- What kind of instincts do wild animals have?
+What kinds of instincts and capabilities do various nonhuman animals have?

-From an interdisciplinary perspective, this course will explore the role of animality in American literature and culture.
+From an interdisciplinary perspective, this course will explore the nature of “the beast” in U.S. literature and culture.

 After completing this course you will have:

-- acquired an overview of key ways animals and animality have been represented in American literary texts, along with the significance and implications of those representations;
+- acquired an overview of key ways animals and animality have been represented in U.S. literary texts, along with the significance and implications of those representations;

-- acquired an introduction to important recent theoretical developments in the fields of animal and animality studies, as well as ecocriticism;
+- acquired an introduction to important recent theoretical developments in the fields of human-animal studies, posthumanist theory, and animality studies;

-- developed your skills in literary and cultural analysis, with close engagement with key texts, while connecting those texts to theoretical debates related to race, class, gender, sexuality, and species;
+- developed your skills in literary and cultural analysis through close engagement with key texts, while connecting those texts to theoretical debates related to race, ethnicity, class, gender, sexuality, disability, environment, and species;

-- developed your skills analyzing literary texts in relation to dominant discourses and historical and cultural contexts.
+- developed your skills analyzing literary texts in relation to dominant discourses and situated historical and cultural contexts

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.